 Believe it or not, menstrual care products were not an FSA eligible expense until the passage of the CARES Act.
 You can use your Flexible Spending Account to buy tampons, pads, panty liners, and other over-the-counter products designed for menstrual care.

-If you have not seen your dentist in 2020, make an appointment now.
+If you have not seen your dentist in a while, make an appointment now.
 Dental copays, x-rays, and non-cosmetic procedures are all FSA-eligible expenses.

 Where to Shop

 Thankfully, healthcare consumers have a number of places they can shop in-store or online.
 FSAStore.com is an online retailers dedicated to selling only FSA-eligible products, helping consumers feel confident that their purchases are reimbursable.

 You can use your FSA debit card in-store or online, and cut down on filing claims for reimbursement.
 You can also buy with cash or other payment methods and submit a claim for reimbursement.